robmoorman/wagtail-preview/README.md

 # Wagtail-preview

-Alternative preview modes for Wagtail pages.
+Alternative preview modes for Wagtail pages (for opinionated common usage).

 * JSON
 * Window

+Goal is to provide a preview window which reloads on new drafts, kinda how `live reload` works (except than for content editors).

 ![Preview modes](docs/screenshot.png)